 SEMN209/POLS 231Politics of Rights and ImmigrationAccording to the UN Charter of Fundamental Rights, one has a fundamental right to leave one's country of origin (1948, Article 13), yet there is no corresponding right to enter another country.
 This sophomore seminar considers the consequence of this tension with attention to normative questions of who should be allowed entry to and citizenship within (other) states.
 In addition, we explore the empirical complexities that inform and result from these judgments.
 This seminar privileges states, laws (domestic and international) and actual policy over the last sixty years, with particular attention to North America and Western Europe - key destinations for migrants and thus crucial laboratories to investigate the myths, realities, policies and consequences of immigration.
 At a time when there are growing pressures for increased immigration in Western Europe (e.g., most recently the Arab Spring), we conclude by noting recent developments within the European Union to harmonize asylum and immigration policies.
 We ask - what are the ethical challenges and what might the future look like?Prerequisite: Sophomores Only

 SEMN210/MUSC 207Listening Across CulturesWhat does it mean to be a knowledgeable music listener?
 An expert listener?
 A native listener?
-Hip hop has its "heads," French opera had claqueurs, and Syrian ?arab has the sammi?a (expert listeners), but is the act of listening the same across cultures, or is there something to the local perception of music that goes beyond style and genre?
+Hip hop has its "heads," French opera had claqueurs, and Syrian tarab has the sammi'a (expert listeners), but is the act of listening the same across cultures, or is there something to the local perception of music that goes beyond style and genre?
 Questioning the adage that "Music is the universal language," this course will examine how people assign meaning and power to music.
 Analyzing music from around the world, we will attune our ears to the ways in which people across cultural borders conceptualize music, sound and the act of listening.
+No music reading or basic theory knowledge is required.
+Prerequisite: Sophomores only

 SEMN/ARTX214Framing DifferenceThis course will combine research and studio components, split more or less evenly.
 The research topic, broadly painted, will be fine art documentary practices, grounded with an entry-level hands-on studio component (using both film and digital photography).
 There are two motivations for this course: to give students creative control of photographic tools (technical, formal, conceptual) prior to their leaving for study away, but also to explore the issues and ethics of photographic documentary practice.
 While the broad research topic is documentary practice (theory/tradition), this course will place particular emphasis on the ethics of photographing outside of one's own group.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only